 Outcome 1: Appropriate solutions for global challenges

-The working group "Security of Networked Systems" works on several core topics of IT security, which are closely interlinked:
+The working group “Security of Collaborative Ecosystems” works on several core topics of IT security, which are closely interlinked:

 The security requirements formulated by the working group are to be anchored in the basic architecture of Industrie 4.0.
-That is why the working group "Security of Networked Systems" works closely together with the working group "Reference Architectures, Standards and Norms".
+That is why the working group works closely together with the working group "Reference Architectures and Standards".
 For example, security requirements for the administration shell were worked out together and the extent to which communication with the OPC UA standard can be securely communicated was analyzed.

 Outcome 2: The working group brings together global key players